Skip to content

 3. Recursively follows any additional overtime rules if those caps are also exceeded

-4. Treats any hours as unpaid if no applicable overtime rate exists
+4. Treats any remaining hours as unpaid if no applicable overtime rate exists

 3. Configure Contracts